arsari/AnalyticsWeb/README.md

 Playground of analytic implementation for a web data stream that allows to explore the implementation of:

-- dataLayer objects through GTM and analyzing the data in GA4,
+- dataLayer objects managed through GTM and analyzing the data in GA4,
-- utag.link() data objects through Tealium IQ tag manager and analyzing the data in Adobe Analytics.
+- utag.link() data objects managed through Tealium IQ tag manager and analyzing the data in Adobe Analytics.
 - Setting of Adobe Launch rules to be analyzed in Adobe Analytics.

 Each individual page of implementation included an initial data set composed of: